ISpillMyDrink/TEAM-Deploy/README.md

 ## 💾 Setup

-To start using TEAM-Deploy clone or download the repository and populate the `Images` folder with your WIM or ESD files, the `Answerfiles` folder with your answerfiles, `Associationfiles` folder with your association files and the
-`Packages` folder with your siloed provisioning packages.
+To start using TEAM-Deploy clone or download the repository and populate the `Images` folder with your WIM or ESD files, the `Answerfiles` folder with your answerfiles, `Associationfiles` folder with your association files and the `Packages` folder with your siloed provisioning packages.

+Note that no path should contain spaces, that includes the path to the repository itself aswell as the names of the image, answerfile, associationfile, and provisioning package files.

+Not all versions of DISM support applying siloed provisioning packages.
+If you want to use provisioning packages you should use the latest version of DISM from the Windows ADK and set the `adkLocation` option in the `TEAM-Deploy.cfg` file to the location of the ADK installation.

 ## 📋 Usage